Pathways to Change

 - Therapists are second-year counseling psychology master's students who are developing their clinical skills with actual clients.
 In this real-world atmosphere, under faculty supervision, they gain valuable experience and prepare themselves for an internship/career.

 - All therapists are trained in theory, techniques, and we subscribe to the most recent APA ethical guidelines, published in 2002.

 - Note to WWU students: Explore your options.
-There is free counseling available to you at the Counseling and Testing Center in Meske Hall.
+There is free counseling available to you at the Counseling, Testing and Wellness Center in Meske Hall.
 While we are more than happy to help you with any problems/issues you may have, you should be aware of all your options on the WWU campus.